dxing97/ENEE205/README.md

 Compile in your favorite LaTeX editor, such as TeXStudio.

 To compile in GLUE:
+1. Add the .tex files to your current directory
+2. Run "tap texlive" (you only have to run this once per login to glue)
-  add the .tex files to your current directory compile into PDF with "pdflatex < name of .tex file >"
+2. Compile into PDF with "pdflatex < name of .tex file >"